 LGBTI+ is a commonly used acronym for Lesbian, Gay, Bisexual, Transgender, or Intersex.
 The + sign is to signify other categories of gender and sexual orientation that aren’t accurately represented by these terms.

 This stands for Male to Female.
-This term can be used by a transgender person who was assigned male at birth, but identifies as a woman.
+This term can be used by a transgender person who was assigned male at birth, but is a woman.

 Transgender is an umbrella term for people who do not identify with the gender they were assigned at birth.